cultuurnet/apidocs/projects/uitdatabank/docs/search-api/introduction.md

 # Search API

 With Search API you can query all the events, places and organizers stored inside UiTdatabank.
-This allows you to, for example, build an online calendar targetted to a specific audience on your own website.
+This allows you to, for example, build an online calendar targeted to a specific audience on your own website.
 Our very own [UiTinVlaanderen](https://www.uitinvlaanderen.be) is also powered by Search API under the hood.

 By integrating directly with Search API in your website you remain in full control of every aspect of the integration.
 A notable example of this is [UiTinLeuven](https://www.uitinleuven.be).